-D. IT see ability D - IT capability Information Lechnology capabilities for supporting digital preservation activities.
+D - IT capability • • capabilities for supporting digital preservation activities.
 0 - Minimal awareness The organization has minimal awareness of either the need for IT capability to support the digital archive or basic principles for applying it.
 1 - Awareness The organization is aware of the need for IT capability to support the digital archive, and has an understanding of basic principles.
 2 - Basic The organization has access to basic IT facilities including technical infrastructure and support, for example: Basic IT support is available to the digital archive.
 Staff with IT responsibilities have a basic understanding of their role in supporting digital preservation.
 IT systems are documented at a basic level.
 3 - Managed The organization has access to comprehensively managed IT facilities including technical infrastructure and support, for example: Adequate IT support is available to the digital archive.
 IT roles and responsibilities relating to digital preservation are documented and regularly reviewed.
 IT systems are regularly patched and updated.
 New tools and systems are deployed when required.
 IT systems are comprehensively documented.
 Contracts and services with third party service providers (e.g. cloud suppliers) are well managed and documented.
-4 - Optimized The organization has access to proactively managed IT facilities that are continually evolving and improving, for example: An enhanced level of IT support is available to the digital archive IT demonstrates good understanding of, and engagement with, digital preservation issues.
-Digital preservation requirements are taken into account when sourcing new IT systems.
-A detailed roadmap exists for future development of IT systems.
+4 - Optimized The organization has access to proactively managed IT facilities that are continually evolving and improving, for example: An enhanced level of IT support is available to the digital archive.
+IT demonstrates good understanding of, and engagement with, digital preservation issues.
+A roadmap exists for future development of IT systems.
 Potential new tools and systems are proactively identified and tested.
+Digital preservation requirements are taken into account when procuring other IT systems (such as those that may contain records of long-term value).

-E - Continuous improvement

-Processes for the assessment of current digital preservation capabilities, the definition of goals and the monitoring of progress.

-0 - Minimal awareness The organization has minimal awareness of current position or goals.
-1 - Awareness The organization is aware of the need to understand current position and define goals.
-The organization has a basic understanding of current digital preservation capabilities and areas for improvement, for example: 2 - Basic • An initial benchmarking exercise has been carried out.
-Gaps in digital preservation capability have been identified. • There is an understanding of where the organization is relative to peers.
-The organization has a managed process for benchmarking and establishing goals, for example: 3 - Managed Goals have been established and agreed with senior managers.
+E - Continuous improvement Processes for the assessment of current digital preservation capabilities, the definition of goals and the monitoring of progress.
+0 - Minimal awareness The organization has minimal awareness of current capability or goals.
+1 - Awareness The organization is aware of the need to understand current capability and define goals.
+2 - Basic The organization has a basic understanding of current digital preservation capabilities and areas for improvement, for example: A capability assessment has been carried out.
+Gaps in digital preservation capability have been identified.
+3 - Managed The organization has a managed process for capability assessment and establishing goals, for example: Goals have been established and agreed with senior managers.
 Roadmap is in place to reach goals.
-Benchmarking exercise is repeated periodically.
-The organization undertakes continuous process improvement, with proactive management, for example: 4 - Optimized Certification/external review has been achieved and is maintained as appropriate.
-Recommendations for improvement have been acted upon.
+Capability assessment is repeated periodically.
+Capability assessment is shared with colleagues.
+There is an understanding of where the organization is relative to others.
+4 - Optimized The organization undertakes continuous process improvement, with proactive management, for example: Relevant stakeholders across the organization provide input into capability assessment and plan for next steps.
+Certification/external review has been achieved if a specific need for this has been identified.
+Recommendations for improvement are acted upon.
 Goals and roadmap are reviewed periodically.